PhilipJonasFranz/SnipsCompilerGen2/README.md

 ## What is Snips?
  Snips is a lightweight C/Java oriented proramming language.
 This brings familiar programming concepts to the table, like functions, conditionals, loops, arrays, pointers, global variables and a wide roster of built in operators, as well as support for functionality like recursion.
-Also, more advanced features like imports, structs, templating, heap functionality and namespaces are supported.
+Also, more advanced features like imports, structs, templating, heap functionality, namespaces and exception handling are supported.

  Currently supported data types are Integers and Booleans, Chars and Strings, Enums, as well as multi-dimensional arrays of said types.
 Provisos act as a special, dynamic type that can take the shape of any other type.
 The can f.E. be used to re-use the same struct with different field types.
 Also, functions can pass and recieve proviso types, allowing them to handle various types.

- Currently supported statement structures are if, if-else, else, while, do-while, for, switch, break, continue and return.
+ Currently supported statement structures are if, if-else, else, while, do-while, for, switch, break, continue, try/watch, signal and return.
 ### The compiler
  The compiler pipeline consists out of various stages: